 She was incapable of being loving and nurturing, things we look for mothers to provide.
 While I was a child, I was always grasping for answers to the constant emotional, verbal, and physical abuse that plagued my household.

-I remember moments in where I wished for the mother-daughter bond that my friends experienced.
+I remember moments in which I wished for the mother-daughter bond that my friends experienced.
 I would cry whenever I would read about it in books or see it on television.

 Motherhood is a sacred act of love that was not provided to me, and therefore, I suffered.
 I suffered with lack of confidence, limited beliefs, fear of failure, anxiety, perfectionism, and lack of emotional closeness with romantic relationships and friendships.